dvidelabs/flatcc/doc/binary-format.md

 ### Force Align

-`force_align` attribute supported on fields of structs, scalars and and vectors of fixed size elements.
+`force_align` attribute supported on fields of structs, scalars and and vectors of fixed length elements.

 ### Mixins